Tanmay-Somani/Weight_ml/README.md

 4. **Visualize Progress**: The dashboard will display a graph of your weight over time, along with indicators for your set goals.
 5. **View Current Goal**: Access the "Goal" menu to view your current weight goal or to remove it.
 6. **Access Help**: Use the "Help" menu for information about the application.

+## Future Plans
+- **Integrate Machine Learning**: Implement machine learning algorithms to provide personalized weight loss suggestions and predictions based on user data.
+This may include regression models to forecast weight changes or classification models to identify factors affecting goal management